Protect Your Home with These Holiday & Winter Fire Safety Tips

 Pre-Holiday Safety Tips

 Safety, of course, is important every day.
-Get in the habit of following these safety tips before the holiday and year-round.
+Follow these safety tips before holiday get-togethers, as well as year-round.

 - Make sure you have working smoke alarms.
 Use the test button monthly, but especially before holiday cooking.